enesgenisyurek/A-data-driven-tool-for-generating-social-SE-insights-into-software-development/README.md

 - share paper -- tugba
 - decide new tool or extend Onurcan'project

-Notes for 23.10.2023 - Monday
+Notes for 23.10.2023
-First draft is done but needs to be revised (The project's timeline will be distributed over weeks.)
+- MondayFirst draft is done but needs to be revised (The project's timeline will be distributed over weeks.)